rockettheme/docs/Docs/wordpress/themes/ambrosia/contact.md

 ---
-title: Ambrosia: Recreating the Demo - Contact Page
+title: Ethereal: Recreating the Demo - Contact Page
-description: Your Guide to Recreating Elements of the Ambrosia Demo for WordPress
+description: Your Guide to Recreating Elements of the Ethereal Demo for WordPress
-breadcrumb: /wordpress:WordPress/!templates:Templates/ambrosia:Ambrosia
+breadcrumb: /wordpress:WordPress/!themes:Themes/ethereal:Ethereal

 ---

 ## Introduction

-The **Contact** example page demonstrates how you can create a beautiful page with the Ambrosia template.
+The **Contact** example page demonstrates how you can create a beautiful page with the Ethereal theme.
 Here is some information to help you replicate this page as it appears in the demo.

 ## Widgets and Particles